PSEHE/wrf-graviton3/README.md

 ```

 ### Open MPI
-For applications that use the Message Passing Interface (MPI) to communicate, we recommend using Open MPI v4.1.4 or later for Graviton Instances.
-AWS Parallel cluster 3.5.1 provides the Open MPI libraries built with default GCC.
+For applications that use the Message Passing Interface (MPI) to communicate, we recommend using Open MPI v4.1.5 or later for Graviton Instances.
+AWS Parallel cluster 3.6.0 provides the Open MPI libraries built with default GCC.
 For best performance, it is recommended to re-compile them with ACfL 23.04 or GCC-11 and later version.
-The following snippet provides instructions on how to build Open MPI 4.1.4 with ACfL 23.04 or use the script with command `./scripts-setup/2a-install-openmpi-with-acfl.sh`.
+The following snippet provides instructions on how to build Open MPI 4.1.5 with ACfL 23.04 or use the script that installs OpenMPI along with the rest of the tools with command `./install-wrf-tools.sh`.
 ```
 # compile Open MPI with ACfL
 export INSTALLDIR=/shared
-export OPENMPI_VERSION=4.1.4
+export OPENMPI_VERSION=4.1.5
 module use /shared/arm/modulefiles
 module load acfl
 export CC=armclang